jkeat/fboil/README.md

 (If you're just getting started with Flask, I'd recommend saving this for later.)

 Sign in and add your repo.
-You need to set the same config variables on Travis-CI as you did on Heroku, besides APP_SETTINGS, which is already set to config.TestingConfig for you in the .travis.yml file.
+You need to set the same config variables on Travis-CI as you did on Heroku, besides `APP_SETTINGS`, which is already set to `config.TestingConfig` for you in the `.travis.yml` file.

-Use different values for SECRET_KEY and SECURITY_PASSWORD_SALT, though.
+Use different values for `SECRET_KEY` and `SECURITY_PASSWORD_SALT`, though.

 #### Makefile